ml-archive/blog/source/_posts/2017-11-27-Adding-Peek-and-Pop-to-your-View-Controllers.md

       let image = images[indexPath.row]
       detailVC.image = image

-      // Set the content size for the detail view controller when peeking detailVC.preferredContentSize = CGSize(width: 0, height: 300)
+      // Set the content size for the detail view controller detailVC.preferredContentSize = CGSize(width: 0, height: 300)

       // Set the source rect of the previewing context